-On the otherhand, Antoni Tapiés made an Ode to a dirty sock displayed at the Fundació Tapiés in Barcelona.
-In fact, Tapiés is known to incorporate the image of the foot, footprint, sock and shoe in his works notably in works such as Brown Bed (1960), Matter in the Form of a Foot (1965) and Sole of Foot (1984.)
-He takes this unappealing and simple image to convey a complex meaning.
-He says, “Sometimes people have the idea that art should be highly refined.
-But I always believed that one could make art out of simple, humble things,” he says.
-“Small things can be transcendental.
+On the other hand, Antoni Tapiés made an Ode to a dirty sock displayed at the Fundació Tapiés in Barcelona.
+In fact, Tapiés is known to incorporate the image of the foot, footprint, sock and shoe in his works notably in works such as Brown Bed (1960), Matter in the form of a Foot (1965) and Sole of Foot (1984.)
+He takes this unappealing and simple image to convey complex meaning.
+He says, "Sometimes people have the idea that art should be highly refined.
+But I always believed that one could make art out of simple, humble things," he says.
+"Small things can be transcendental.
 They can change our way of looking at the world.
-I think it’s important to make art out of almost anything.” ( Telegraph Article)
+I think it's important to make art out of almost anything." ( Telegraph Article)

-“my feet were honored in this way
+"my feet were honoured in this way

 by these heavenly socks.

 They were so handsome for the first time

 The writer Erica Jong, on the other hand, also took a jab at writing an Ode to her shoes.
 An excerpt:

 ten toes to walk me

 fuck-me pumps to fuel his passion